equinox-project/equinox-js/docs/docs/reactions/index.md

   tailSleepIntervalMs: 100,
   // How many streams are we OK to process concurrently?
   maxConcurrentStreams: 10,
+  // How many batches can be pre-loaded beyond what's been completed (checkpointing is always sequential in order of age)
+  maxReadAhead: 3,
 })

 const ctrl = new AbortController()